coleslaw-org/coleslaw/docs/hacking.md

 ## Areas for Improvement

+### Real Error Handling

+One reason Coleslaw's code base is so small is probably the omission of any serious error handling.
+Trying to debug coleslaw if there's a problem during a build is unpleasant at best, especially for anyone not coming from the lisp world.

+We need to start handling errors and reporting errors in ways that are useful to the user.
+The two most obvious areas seem to be:

+1. Loading of Content.
+If `read-content` fails to parse a file, we should tell the user what file failed and why.
+2. Custom themes that try to access non-existent properties of content do not currently error.
+They just wind up returning whitespace.
+   When the theme compiles, we should alert the user to any obvious issues with it.

 ### Scripting Conveniences/Basic Install

 Right now, we assume that you want to set up a bare repo and use git push